dell/csm-docs/content/docs/concepts/applicationmobility/_index.md

 {{< message text="10" >}}
 {{% /pageinfo %}}

-Container Storage Module for Application Mobility provide Kubernetes administrators the ability to clone their stateful application workloads and application data to other clusters, either on-premise or in the cloud.
+Container Storage Modules for Application Mobility provide Kubernetes administrators the ability to clone their stateful application workloads and application data to other clusters, either on-premise or in the cloud.

 Application Mobility uses object storage to copy application metadata and data.
 When a backup is requested, it uses these options: